COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 ### Mobility Synchronisation

 <div style="text-align: justify">
-In addition to the mobility levels, the mobility *synchronisation* (i.e., how many people are leaving their homes at the same time) is another important facet of the human travelling behaviour of relevance for the COVID-19 prevention efforts.
+In addition to the mobility levels, the mobility <em>synchronisation</em> (i.e., how many people are leaving their homes at the same time) is another important facet of the human travelling behaviour of relevance for the COVID-19 prevention efforts.
 Indeed, human mobility patterns are known to exhibit a large degree of temporal regularities, especially when it comes to commuting behaviours.
 These regularities are mostly governed by the synchronisation of labour, our work schedules and the activities we accommodate around them.
 <\div>

 <div style="text-align: justify">
-In the context of the COVID-19 outbreak analyses, the mobility levels and travel *distances* are important estimates of *how much* people are travelling, while the mobility synchronisation metric would affect how much *exposure* those trips could potentially produce.
-Thus, we computed for each areal unit how many people where leaving *home* every hour.
+In the context of the COVID-19 outbreak analyses, the mobility levels and travel <em>distances</em> are important estimates of <em>how much</em> people are travelling, while the mobility synchronisation metric would affect how much <em>exposure</em> those trips could potentially produce.
+Thus, we computed for each areal unit how many people where leaving <em>home</em> every hour.
 In <strong>Figure 13</strong> we compare the out-of-home trips for the first week of February in 2019 and the first week of April in 2020.
 It is clear that the lockdown measures imposed in the UK were effective in reducing the number of out-of-home trips.
 <\div>

 <br>